Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Construction of the tests

-While some aspects of our tests will be similar to the Gumbel tests within the semimartingale framework by \cite{leemykland} and \cite{palmes2016gumbel}, the standardization is more crucial and more involved here.
+While some aspects of our tests will be similar to the Gumbel tests within the semimartingale framework by \cite{leemykland}, the standardization is more crucial and more involved here.
 In particular, the spot volatility estimation needs to be robust with respect to jumps and we cannot use truncation methods to achieve this.
 We use power variations with small powers $p\le 1$, instead of the standard choice $p=2$, and second-order increments instead of increments for the jump-robust estimation of the spot volatility for all possible Hurst exponents $H\in(0,1)$.
 Denote $C_p$ the $p$-th absolute moment of a standard normal distribution, $\mathcal{N}(0,1)$, for some $p\in(0,1]$.
-For the bandwidth of the local spot volatility estimation, let $(h_n)_{n\in\mathbb{N}}$ be a sequence of natural numbers with $\lim_{n\to\infty}h_n=\infty$ and $\lim_{n\to\infty}n^{-1}h_n=0$.
+For the window sizes of the local spot volatility estimation, let $(h_n)_{n\in\mathbb{N}}$ be a sequence of natural numbers with $\lim_{n\to\infty}h_n=\infty$ and $\lim_{n\to\infty}n^{-1}h_n=0$.
+In our notation, $n^{-1}h_n$ corresponds to the bandwidth of the nonparametric estimation.
 The test for positive jumps will be based on the test statistic

 To simplify the notation, we use the short notation

 where $a\vee b=\max\{a,b\}$, and

 for some measurable transformations $z_{k,j}$ and $z_{k}$ of increments of our processes.
 Analogously, testing for jumps will be based on the statistic